Can I Be 3 Months Pregnant And Still Test Negative? | Essential Insights

 Understanding hCG Levels

 The hCG hormone is key in determining pregnancy status.
-After implantation, hCG levels rise rapidly, doubling approximately every two to three days during early pregnancy.
-By the time a woman reaches three months into her pregnancy, hCG levels should be quite high—typically ranging from 5,000 to over 200,000 mIU/mL.
+After implantation, hCG levels climb quickly, doubling roughly every two to three days.

 Factors Influencing Pregnancy Test Results